 The One Dog Trot Design Mistake That’ll Cost You Thousands Later

-Okay so here’s the thing nobody tells you before you fall in love with a dog trot floor plan on Pinterest — that open breezeway in the middle?
-It needs to be at least 10 feet wide.
+Tip: if you fall in love with the dog trot plan on Pinterest, you need to make sure that the open breezeway in the middle is at least 10 feet wide.

-Also size your connecting rooms with that dog in mind.
-She needs space too, girl.
+And, please size your connecting rooms with the dog in mind.
+She needs space, too.

 Your Floors Deserve a Break — So Do You

-Okay, real talk?
-Your golden deserves to zoom, dig, and track mud everywhere.
-That’s literally what she’s built for.
+If you want your dog to be happy, then she deserves to zoom, dig and track mud everywhere.
+That is literally what she was built for.
 But you deserve floors that don’t look like a crime scene after every walk.

-What’s the messiest spot your pup owns in your house?
+What’s the messiest spot your dog owns in your house?